stottle-uk/react-user-list-kata/README.md

 Epics are like effects in NGRX and dependencies are injected for business logic and making API calls etc. The dependencies can also be mocked for unit testing.

-Epics make use of `rxjs` and API calls generally have a Start, Success, Failure action which looks good in the devTools.
+Epics use `rxjs` to manage the streams of data and also handle the subscription to observables to not clutter the components with cleanup code.
+Each epic has a Start, Success, Failure action for async methods which looks good in the devTools and is a consistant pattern.
 It also means other semi-related actions can be dispatched within the epics and all the logic can be kept in one place.

 Along with `selectors`, this is where business logic is normally found.